kabhay166/M.Sc-Project/README.md

 # M.Sc-Project
-Contains the code files related to M.Sc Project
+The repository contains the code files related to the M.Sc Project.